libhand/libhand/README.md

 Feel free to contact LibHand's author Marin Saric at: marin.saric@gmail.com

 LibHand is implemented in C++ and offers a MATLAB interface to facilitate experimentation.
-LibHand is currently actively supported for MacOS X and Ubuntu Linux on 64-bit x86 processors.
+LibHand is currently actively supported for MacOS X on 64-bit x86 processors and Debian/Ubuntu Linux on 32-bit x86, 64-bit x86 and armhf processors.

 By leveraging OGRE, a modern 3D engine, LibHand can render, deform and analyze a realistic 70k+ triangle hand model at high framerates on mid-range